Ashley Peacock: 1995–2010

 On 6 December 2010, Ashley attends Peter's stag night at The Joinery Bar.
 Ashley gets drunk and decides to go home.
 He goes into the office to say goodbye to Peter.
 He wishes Peter well and tells him never to turn his back on his fiancée Leanne Battersby (Jane Danson).
-He also asks Peter to come and visit himself and Claire in France once they have settled down and the two men embrace.
+He also asks Peter to come and visit himself and Claire in France once they have settled down, and the two men embrace.
 An explosion then tears through The Joinery, severing the overhead railway line and derailing a tram.
-Ashley is trapped in the office with Peter and bar manager Nick Tilsley (Ben Price).
-He then helps Nick free Peter who is buried under debris and badly injured.
+Ashley is trapped in the office with Peter and the bar manager Nick Tilsley (Ben Price).
+He then helps Nick free Peter, who is buried under debris and badly injured.
 Ashley tries to search for a way out and realises he is seriously injured when he coughs up blood.
 He then tries to call Claire but gets no reply.
 He leaves a message on her phone telling her that he loves her and is looking forward to going to France with her and the boys.
 Ashley and Nick then manage to carry Peter to a hole in the wall after hearing firefighters call out to them.
-The roof starts to collapse and Ashley is trapped but holds the ceiling up long enough for Nick to pass Peter out to safety.
+The roof starts to collapse, and Ashley is trapped but holds the ceiling up long enough for Nick to pass Peter out to safety.
 Nick offers to stay behind and help Ashley but realising it is too late to save himself, Ashley shouts at Nick to get out and save himself.
-The roof then gives way and Ashley is crushed to death.
+The roof then gives way, and Ashley is crushed to death.
 Claire then listens to the voicemail that Ashley left her whilst he was trapped in the joinery.

 A distraught Claire then goes with Graeme to identify Ashley's body at the morgue.
 Ashley's funeral was held on 16 December 2010, off-screen.
 The character has been referred to several times since his death.